samsung-cnct/golang-tools/goglide-container/README.md

         quay.io/samsung_cnct/goglide:1.8.3 \
         make --file ${MAKEFILE_NAME} ${MAKE_ARGS};"
 ````
-Set to the current username, gid, and uid.
+Set to the current username, gid, and uid and running a Makefile.

 ````
 docker run \